dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ## Pub/Sub

-  Pub/Sub commands are a seperate category and it's possible to restrict operations on specific channels.
-Just like `Keys`, `Pub/Sub` commands use a glob style pattern to control access to channels.
+Pub/Sub commands are a separate category, and it's possible to restrict operations on specific channels.
+Just like `Keys`, `Pub/Sub` commands use a glob-style pattern to control access to channels.

 - `&*`: Grants access to all pub/sub channels.
-- `&<pattern>`: Grants access to channels named `<pattern>`
+- `&<pattern>`: Grants access to channels with names specified by the `<pattern>`.
-- `resetchannels`: Revoke access to all channels.
-User can't access publish or subscribe to any channel.
+- `resetchannels`: Revokes access to all channels.
+The user can't access, publish, or subscribe to any channel.
-- `allchannels`: Alias for `&*`
+- `allchannels`: Alias for `&*`.

-  Note that for all command variants that start with `P` (like `PSUBSCRIBE`) the match must be a literall match.
-For example, if a user's ACL's contain the pattern `&fo&` tries to `PPSUBSRIBE foo` it will fail.
-However, had they have `&foo` instead it would pass.
+**Note:** For all command variants that start with `P` (like `PSUBSCRIBE`), the match must be a literal match.
+For example, if a user's ACL contains the pattern `&fo&` and the user tries to `PPSUBSRIBE foo`, it would fail.
+However, if the user's ACL contains the pattern `&foo` instead, it would pass.
 This restriction does not exist on the rest of the family of pub/sub commands.

 ## Persistence

-The state of all of the users and their permissions can be captured and placed in a file.
+The state of all the users and their permissions can be captured and placed in a file.
 As with redis, the `--aclfile` option is used to specify the file from which Dragonfly will load the ACL state from.

 Afterwards, any change done at runtime, can be persisted at anytime via the command `ACL SAVE` which